hantsy/helidon-sandbox/README.md

 * Connection #0 to host localhost left intact
 ```

-Verify the post is deleted.
+Verify if the post is deleted.

 ```
 curl -v -X GET http://localhost:8080/posts